 Generally, your jewelry show organizer will have both free and paid media options you can take advantage of.
 If you’re not sure what’s provided, all you have to do is ask!

 For example, the Sydney International Jewellery Fair allows exhibitors to submit 1 special offer for all visitors.
-The offers are made available and promoted through printed brochures, email, website pages and phone app well before the show starts.
+The offers are made available and promoted through printed brochures, email, website pages, and phone apps well before the show starts.

 2. Confirm bookings well in advance